IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.4.1.3 Long Session and Short Context

-A `Session` is a communication channel setup between the `Subscribers` via the `Hub`.
+A `Session` is a communication channel setup between the `Subscribers` using the `Hub`.
 As long as `Subscribers` are active and have events to communicate with each other, the `Session` can stay open.
 Therefore a `Session` has a long duration.

 TODO: A `Session` represents the activity of a user in a reporting session.
 Typically a session started ... shared workspace ...
 It is a scope for the events in the pub/sub model.
 Glossary Session: an abstract concept representing a shared workspace, such as a user's login session across multiple applications or a shared view of one application distributed to multiple users.
 A session results from a user logging into an application and can encompass one or more workflows.